 Physical Education credit for off-campus study group is not allowed.

-Course offerings are listed on the Colgate Physical Education website and in the Colgate University catalogue.
-Students should register for both units (Fall I and II) or (Spring I and II) during registration.
-Requirement must be met by the end of sophomore year.
+Course offerings are listed on the Colgate Physical Education website.
+Students should register for both units (Fall I and II) or (Spring I and II) during the registration period at the beginning of each semester.

 Colgate's recognition of the importance of personal wellness and physical fitness is fostered through its required physical education program.

 The Department of Physical Education, in keeping with current philosophy, will focus on enriching and expanding the student's short and long term views and attitudes toward physical activity.
 The department will promote a holistic approach to personal well-being by offering instruction in leisure-time activities that will stimulate an enduring sense of the joy and exhilaration of physical activity.

 The program is designed to motivate students to develop knowledge and skills that will enable them to participate in and respect the various forms of physical activity and to develop an appreciation for sport and ongoing physical fitness and wellness.

 Students are expected to dress appropriately for each activity.
 Appropriate dress for most classes consists of sneakers, shorts, t-shirt and/or sweat pants.
 Exceptions to this will be determined by the activity instructor.